arc-research-lab/CHARM/README.md

 source ${PATH}/environment-setup-cortexa72-cortexa53-xilinx-linux
 ```
 ## Step by step Tutorial
+In this part, we first introduce the overall MM tiling strategy including four levels of tilings.
+Then in the later parts, we illustrate the methodology of how we handle each of these level of tilings.<br>
 ### Overall MM tiling strategy:
 Given a large Matrix Multiplication(MM) with size (M\*K) * (K\*N) refer as M\*K\*N, the listing bellow shows four level of tilings to handle this MM (from innermost to outermost):<br>
 + Line 16-20: MM calculated on a **single AIE core**.